 Jennifer Stromer-Galley teaches courses that focus on social media in organizational, political, and research contexts.

-Jenny S-G and her family enjoy life in rural Madison county.
+Jenny and her family enjoy life in rural Madison county.
 Jenny practices yoga and is a devoted, though injured, runner, and cares for a menagerie of dogs, cats, lizards, fish, and chickens.